Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AI

 \subsection{Replica space matrix integral for characteristic polynomials}

 Non-Hermitian matrices in class AI$^\dagger$ are defined to respect TRS$^\dagger$ with sign $+1$:

 where we choose the symmetry operator $\mathcal T$ to be complex conjugation $\mathcal K$, and $\bar{H}$ denotes complex conjugate of $H$.
-This is equivalent to $H=H^T$, where ${H}^T$ denotes transposition of $H$.
+This is equivalent to $H=H^T$, where ${H}^T$ denotes the transpose of $H$.
 We thus consider a Gaussian ensemble of symmetric $N\times N$ complex matrices $H$:

-where $g$ parameterizes the width of the Gaussian.
+where $g$ parameterizes the width of the Gaussian and the normalization $\mathcal N_{\text{AI}^\dagger}$ is defined by setting $\int dHP(H) = 1$.
 Our main objects of interest are the $n$th moments of $k$th-order characteristic polynomial of $H$, defined as

-Following the replica trick, the $k$-point correlation functions of complex eigenvalues of $H$ can be determined using $Z^{(k)}_n(z_1, \cdots, z_k)$ (see Refs.~\cite{Nishigaki-02, CKKR-24} for details).
+where the angular brackets represent the ensemble averaging with respect to the probability measure in Eq.~\eqref{eq:AIdag-gaussian}, $\langle \cdots \rangle=\int dH P(H) \cdots$.
+Following the replica trick, the $k$-point correlation functions of complex eigenvalues of $H$ can be determined using $Z^{(k)}_n(z_1, \bar{z}_1,\cdots, z_k, \bar{z}_k)$ (see Refs.~\cite{Nishigaki-02, CKKR-24} for details).
 For simplicity, we will first derive the replica space matrix integral for $k=1$.
 A few modifications will give the auxiliary field matrix integral for general $k$.

 The determinants are re-expressed as Grassmann integrals,